-Remember to follow us on Twitter and be our friend on Facebook, for up to date tips and advice.
-Join in with the conversation on twitter with the hashtag #HallsToHomes
+Remember to follow us on Twitter, for up to date tips and advice.
+Join in with the conversation with the hashtag #HallsToHomes

 Ask your landlord or letting agent for an inventory and check it carefully.

 An inventory details what’s in the property and the condition of the house.
 Note on the inventory any problems, scratches and obvious stains and list any items that are missing or damaged.
 Take photos (with dates marked) of every room noting any problems.

 Make sure you agree the inventory with your landlord/agency and you both sign it.
 Keep a copy for your own records and refer back to it when you move out.